-Visit the famous Amsterdam Rijksmuseum with a top-end guide, in a Museum Curated Tour
+Visit the famous Amsterdam Rijksmuseum with a PhD level, top-end guide, in a Curated Museum Tour

 VIP entry, a tour with an excellent art historian guide for a curated museum tour